-To date, no amounts were paid by the Funds pursuant to the Plan.
+As of the date of this SAI, no amounts have been paid by the Funds pursuant to the Plan because the Funds only recently commenced operations.

 Interests of Certain Persons

 With the exception of the Advisor, in its capacity as the Funds' investment advisor and principal underwriter of Fund shares, no "interested person" of a Fund, as defined in the 1940 Act, and no director of the Company has or had a direct or indirect financial interest in the Plan or any related agreement.